GopiKr1shna/cloudfocus/README.md

-# im
+# This is to test sub-domain takeover on shopify
-Testing sub-domain takeover for im.alibabacloud.com
+Testing sub-domain takeover for *.shopify.com